 Take a walk in Centennial Park before or afterwards, it has a pond and is set on a huge piece of land; perfect for a picnic or lunch outside.

 There is an unbelievable amount of hiking trails and waterfalls surrounding Nashville!
 If you have a rental car or are staying with a friend, I highly recommend taking a day trip out to any of them!
-Burgess Falls, Cummins Falls (mine and my friends’ favorite), Radnor Lake, Percy Priest Lake are just a few of the hot spots for outdoor activity during a Tennessee Summer.
+Burgess Falls, Cummins Falls (permits by reservation are now required, around $6), Radnor Lake, Percy Priest Lake are just a few of the hot spots for outdoor activity during a Tennessee Summer.

 Downtown – Nash Collection, Ensemble, Betty Boots, Blush, Vintage Creek, Fire Finch.
 Downtown is also where you will find all of your tourist souvenirs and clothes.